ACT fact sheet

 8) political engagement

-9) business model
+9) the business model

 Each module is then composed of several indicators.
 These modules and indicators are weighted according to sectors.
 The weighting was developed to reflect the relative importance of the modules in the low-carbon transition of different sectors.